 “The most beautiful thing we can experience is the mysterious.” ~Albert Einstein

 There was a small brook; in retrospect it may only have existed after the spring thaws or summer downpours.
-I was always fascinated with the branches and dead trees that had fallen across and into the water, slowing the water enough so that leaves would get caught and pile up, creating a dam and restricting the flow.
+I was always fascinated with the branches and dead trees that had fallen across and into the water.
+The water would slow enough so that leaves would get caught and pile up, creating a dam and restricting the flow.
 Or, the way water flowed around the moss covered rocks, creating small eddies on the backsides.

 It’s still a vivid memory, the way the water changed when I removed the obstructing branch.
 First the leaves would get carried away, the water would turn real murky as the new flow of water stirred up the accumulated debris and sediment, clear water gradually mixing in and washing the stagnancy away.
 The settled muck disbursed into the water, exposing the hidden sandy bottom.
 Crystal clear water flowing once more.